 I’ve said that it’s very difficult for me to put 5 stars to the first book of a saga.
 But this one deserves it by far.
 I can’t wait to see the new twist that this story will take in the following books.

-* I read this book in spanish and some things are translated by me, so they may not be identical to the spanish version *
+I read this book in Spanish and some things are translated by me, so they may not be identical to the English version *